Career Counsellors (NOC 4156) may also be called:

 When looking for work, be sure to talk to friends, relatives and neighbours.
 They may know someone who is hiring!
 Working as a volunteer, attending events, and joining clubs and associations are good ways to gain “Canadian experience.”
 They are also good ways to meet people to learn about the local job market.

-Volunteer opportunities may be available in the YWCA’s Employment Programs / Services
+Volunteer opportunities may be available in MOSAIC Employment Services

 For additional tips see: